-The IFOH CHNA adopts knowledge gained during the Fairfax County Health Department's CHA, as well as additional community input.
-As a part of the collaborative process leading this CHNA, the Fairfax County Health Director and Strategic Planner and Loudoun County Health Director provided valuable insight and knowledge, and input was received from diverse sources including the local health departments, hospital staff, representatives of key community groups and individual community members.
+The IMVH/Inova Ambulatory Surgery Center at Lorton CHNA adopts knowledge gained during the Fairfax County Health Department's CHA, as well as additional community input.
+As a part of the collaborative process leading this CHNA, the Fairfax County Health Director, City of Alexandria Health Director, Epidemiologist and Health Planners provided valuable insight and knowledge, and input was received from diverse sources including the local health departments, hospital staff, representatives of key community groups and individual community members.

 The Fairfax CHA examined a variety of other community assessments to extrapolate significant health needs and themes.
-This process and the outcomes are detailed in the Fairfax County

-Community Health Assessment Report.
-Inova representatives conducted a focus group with the Fairfax Health Department's Multicultural Advisory Council and the Partnership for a Healthier Fairfax Steering Committee.
-Inova and Loudoun County Health Department representatives conducted Forces of Change sessions with the Loudoun Health Council, Loudoun Human Services Network, and Loudoun County Chamber of Commerce, and gathered community input through a public survey.
+This process and the outcomes are detailed in the Fairfax County Community Health Assessment Report.
+Inova representatives conducted a focus group with the Fairfax Health Department's Multicultural Advisory Council and the Partnership for a Healthier Fairfax Steering Committee, and gathered community input through a public survey.
+Additionally, the Alexandria Health Department CHA conducted outreach through public meetings, PhotoVoice and public health pop-ups.